tjwhitaker/algonomicon-home/src/content/articles/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 │ 32  │ Weight                      │ 1.64677     │ 0.00150187 │ 1.15619 │ 7.82254 │         │          │ Float64  │
 │ 33  │ Label                       │             │ b          │         │ s       │ 2       │          │ String   │
 ```

-The goal in this challenge is to distinguish events that contain evidence of a higgs boson decay vs lookalike events that don't.
-These are denoted by the characters 's' or 'b' (signal or background) in the 33rd column named Label.

 [^1]: https://en.wikipedia.org/wiki/Higgs_boson
 [^2]: http://opendata.cern.ch/record/329